sparkyb/pype/readme.txt

 The included STCStyleEditor.py, which is used to support styles, was released under the wxWindows license and is copyright (c) 2001 - 2002 Riaan Booysen.
-The copy included was also distributed with wxPython version 2.4.1.2 for Python 2.2, and was not modified in any form.
+The copy included was also distributed with the wxPython Demos and Docs for wxPython version 2.6 for Python 2.3, and may or may not have been modified by the time you read this.
+The wxWindows license and the lGPL license it references are included with this software as wxwindows.txt and lgpl.txt .

-The included stc-styles.rc.cfg was slightly modified from the original version in order to not cause exceptions during style changes, and was also distributed with wxPython version 2.4.1.2 for Python 2.2
+The included stc-styles.rc.cfg was modified from the original version in order to not cause exceptions during style changes, as well as adding other language style definitions, and was originally distributed with wxPython version 2.4.1.2 for Python 2.2 .

-If you do not also receive a copy of gpl.txt with your version of this software, please inform me of the violation at the web page at the top of this document.
+If you do not also receive a copy of gpl.txt, wxwindows.txt, and lgpl.txt with your version of this software, please inform me of the violation at the web page at the top of this document.

 #------------------------------- Requirements --------------------------------